SudhaNadchal/SudhaNadchal/README.md

-- 👋 Hi, I’m @SudhaNadchal
+- 👋 Hi, I’m SudhaNadchal
 - 👀 I’m interested in technology
 - 🌱 I believe in life long learning.
-I’m currently learning full stack development
 - 📫 You can reach me on sudha.nadchal@gmail.com